Jelly Roll (singer): Music

 In November 2024, Jelly Roll released the song "Run It", from the soundtrack of the film Sonic the Hedgehog 3.
 On December 3, 2024, a music video for the song was released, featuring clips from the film and original footage in the style of its end credits sequence.

 He collaborated with Brandon Lake on a version of Lake's single "Hard Fought Hallelujah", which was released in 2025.
 This version won the "Song of the Year" award at the 2025 K-Love Fan Awards, which is voted on by fans of Christian music.

 Jelly Roll is featured on the song "Amen" by American musician Shaboozey, released on April 25, 2025.
 The track is included on the complete edition of Shaboozey's third studio album, Where I've Been, Isn't Where I'm Going.

 On August 8, 2025, he released the single "Holy Water" with Marshmello.

+On March 20, 2026, Jelly Roll in collaboration with Mexican artist Carín León, released the song "Lighter", the first single from the official album of the 2026 FIFA World Cup.
+The track was produced by Canadian record producer Cirkut, in the process bringing together an individual from each of the three host countries of the tournament.

 Acting

 Jelly Roll made his television debut on the television drama series Tulsa King with Sylvester Stallone.
 The episode was released in September 2024 and featured Jelly Roll performing a rendition of "I Am Not Okay".
 He also appeared in Fire Country as Noah, a nursing home worker who gives Vince Leone positive advice.
-His song "Dreams Don’t Die" was used as background for the episode.
+His song "Dreams Don't Die" was used as background for the episode.
+Jelly Roll voice acted for the character, Grizz, in the animated sports film Goat as well as singing its song I'm Good.

 Professional wrestling

 Jelly Roll started making appearances for the American professional wrestling promotion WWE with a performance at SummerSlam 2024, after which he delivered a chokeslam and a chair shot to both Austin Theory and Grayson Waller.
 On July 11, 2025, Jelly Roll performed on WWE SmackDown where he was interrupted by Logan Paul, setting up a rivalry with Paul and Drew McIntyre and an alliance with Randy Orton.
-Jelly Roll appeared at Saturday Night's Main Event XL the next night, aiding Orton in his match against McIntyre and attempted to fend off Paul, establishing himself as a babyface.
-It was subsequently announced that Jelly Roll would compete in a tag team match with Orton against McIntyre and Paul at that years SummerSlam.
+Jelly Roll appeared at Saturday Night's Main Event XL the next night, aiding Orton in his match against McIntyre and attempting to fend off Paul, establishing himself as a babyface.
+It was subsequently announced that Jelly Roll would compete in a tag team match with Orton against McIntyre and Paul at that year's SummerSlam.
 On Night 1 of the event on August 2, Jelly Roll and Orton lost to McIntyre and Paul.
 On August 31, Jelly Roll was seen as a spectator for Clash in Paris.